robbieheywood/house-app/README.md

 it is definitely NOT the best implementation for this and is deliberately very over-engineered.

 TODO:
-Go backend - dockerise - k8s-ize
-Publish to github
+* Setup CI
+* k8s-ize backend
-Something in Java
+* Something in Java
-Something in app engine
+* Something in app engine
-Front end
+* Front end
-Setup CI